kingbootoshi/agent-x/README.md

 ## Introduction

-Cypher Core is a flexible and modular framework for building AI agents that access the world via a computer interface.
+Cypher is a flexible and modular framework for building AI agents that access the world via a computer interface.
 This allows agents to operate continuously and autonomously (via `TerminalCore`), running commands and interacting with a terminal environment.

+Cypher focuses on being a native bitcoin framework, allowing agents to freely interact with the Bitcoin blockchain and ecosystem on-chain.

 Agents are defined through YAML files rather than hard-coded configurations, making it easy to swap in your own agent definitions, tools, personalities, and features.